ericjanto/notes-publisher/content/notes/iaml-lecture.md

         - subject to the constraints:

         ![TODO](../images/iaml-svm-new-opt-constraints.png)
-          - We essentially say that we can adjust the constraint be the amoung we move points
+          - We essentially say that we can adjust the constraint by the amount we move points
       - Usually set $k=1$
       - $C$ is a trade-off parameter
         - It says "how important do we consider these slcak vairables compared to the norm of the weight vector